hturnbull93/hturnbull93/README.md

 ### Time Management

 During my time as a freelance web designer I have often worked on several projects simultaneously.
-I manage my time effectively, focusing on tasks of high importance and urgency first.
+I manage my time effectively, focussing on tasks of high importance and urgency first.

 ### Communication

 Often I have needed to keep multiple stakeholders informed about the progress of projects.
 I assses a stakeholder's requirements quickly to manage expectations and deliver information effectively.

-### Team focused
+### Team focussed

 I have often worked as a part of a team for various professional and personal projects.
 I make sure each member's contributions are heard and that all members take part in making decisions.